Inbibo/shift_docs/docs/reference/shift_catalogs/filesystem.md

 	<figcaption></figcaption>
 </figure>

-Operator that splits the given filepath in two parts: directory contains the last pathname component and basename contains everything leading up to that.
+Operator that splits the given filepath into two parts: directory contains the last pathname component and basename contains everything leading up to that.